2023 MED QSR WEB SITE INDEX

 25 It should be noted that aquaculture production value includes Türkiye’s Black Sea production (while capture fisheries revenue refers only to the Mediterranean fishing area).

-Figure 14: Aquaculture production value, main producers 2010-2020.
+Figure 15: Aquaculture production value, main producers 2010-2020.

-Source: FAO, 2022a, FishStatJ database accessed November 2022.
+Source: FAO 2022a, FishStatJ database accessed November 2022.

-105. Mediterranean marine aquaculture is dominated by finfish, accounting for 83% of the total production; molluscs account for 16% of the overall Gilthead seabream (Sparus aurata) and Seabass (Dicentrarchus labrax) are the most commonly farmed species, at 464,000 tonnes and USD 2.24 billion in 2019.
+104. Mediterranean marine aquaculture is dominated by finfish, accounting for 83% of the total production; molluscs account for 16% of the overall output.
+Gilthead seabream (Sparus aurata) and Seabass (Dicentrarchus labrax) are the most commonly farmed species, at 464,000 tonnes and USD 2.24 billion in 2019.
 More than 95% of the world’s seabream and seabass production comes from aquaculture, of which 97% is produced by Mediterranean countries.
 In terms of quantity, other important farmed species are mullets and mussels.
-With a production of 99,200 tonnes in 2019, Mediterranean mussel (Mytilus galloprovincialis) is the fourth most farmed species in the region, with Italy (62% of the region’s production) and Greece (24%) as the main producers (Carvalho and Guillen, 2021).
+With a production of 99,200 tonnes in 2019, Mediterranean mussel (Mytilus galloprovincialis) is the fourth most farmed species in the region, with Italy (62% of the region’s production) and Greece (24%) as the main producers (Carvalho and Guillen 2021).
 Bluefin tuna are also raised in some locations.

-107. Aquaculture made around half the total fishery output in the Mediterranean in recent years, and is expected to continue growing, in line with global trends.
-Its environmental effects depend on the size of the farms, the production systems and management methods used, as well as on the marine habitats in which they are located; aquaculture may harm the marine environment, and at the same time depends on a good quality environment to be productive (Bolognini et al., 2019).
+106. Aquaculture made around half the total fishery output in the Mediterranean in recent years, and is expected to continue growing, in line with global trends.
+Its environmental effects depend on the size of the farms, the production systems and management methods used, as well as on the marine habitats in which they are located; aquaculture may harm the marine environment, and at the same time depends on a good quality environment to be productive (Bolognini et al. 2019).

 Maritime transport

-Figure 15: Pressures exerted by maritime transport on the marine environment.
+Figure 16: Pressures exerted by maritime transport on the marine environment.

-Source: UNEP/MAP and Plan Bleu, 2020.
+Source: UNEP/MAP and Plan Bleu 2020.

-109. The Mediterranean Sea is located at the crossroads of three major maritime crossings: Strait of Gibraltar, opening into the Atlantic Ocean and the Americas; the Suez Canal, a major shipping gateway which connects to Southeast Asia via the Red Sea; and the Dardanelles Strait, leading to the Black Sea and Eastern Europe/Central Asia.
-With such a strategic location, it is an important transit and trans-shipment area for international shipping, as well as a realm for Mediterranean seaborne traffic (movement between a Mediterranean port and a port outside the Mediterranean) and short sea shipping activities between Mediterranean ports (UNEP/MAP and Plan Bleu, 2020).
+108. The Mediterranean Sea is located at the crossroads of three major maritime crossings: Strait of Gibraltar, opening into the Atlantic Ocean and the Americas; the Suez Canal, a major shipping gateway which connects to Southeast Asia via the Red Sea; and the Dardanelles Strait, leading to the Black Sea and Eastern Europe/Central Asia.
+With such a strategic location, it is an important transit and trans-shipment area for international shipping, as well as a realm for Mediterranean seaborne traffic (movement between a Mediterranean port and a port outside the Mediterranean) and short sea shipping activities between Mediterranean ports (UNEP/MAP and Plan Bleu 2020).

-Figure 16: Traffic density in the Mediterranean Sea area.
+Figure 17: Traffic density in the Mediterranean Sea area.

-Source: INERIS, 2019.
+Source: INERIS 2019.

-111. Over the period 2015 – 2021, the merchant fleet registered in 20 Mediterranean countries26 encompassed a total of around 9,400 vessels, with a capacity of more than 245 million dead-weight tons in 2021.
+110. Over the period 2015 – 2021, the merchant fleet registered in 20 Mediterranean countries26 encompassed a total of around 9,400 vessels, with a capacity of more than 245 million dead-weight tons in 2021.
 Total carrying capacity increased by 63.5% (from 152.9 million) in comparison with 2005.
-Four countries (Malta with 5%, Greece with 25.9%, Cyprus with 13.7% and Italy with 4.5%) account for 90% of the total merchant fleet carrying capacity (UNCTAD, 2022a).
+Four countries (Malta with 46.5%, Greece with 25.9%, Cyprus with 13.7% and Italy with 4.5%) account for 90% of the total merchant fleet carrying capacity (UNCTAD 2022a).

-112. As regards ownership of the world fleet (by carrying capacity expressed in dead-weight tons) in 2021, five Mediterranean countries were among top 35 world economies: Greece (4,705 vessels in total, 620 under national flag) with 17.6% of the world total; Monaco (478 vessels, none under national flag), accounting for 1% of the total; Türkiye (1,548 vessels, 426 under national flag), 1.3%; Italy (651 vessels, 481 under national flag), 0.8%; and Cyprus (311 vessels, 134 under national flag), with 0.6% of the carrying capacity of the world’s fleet (UNCTAD, 2021).
+111. As regards ownership of the world fleet (by carrying capacity expressed in dead-weight tons) in 2021, five Mediterranean countries were among top 35 world economies: Greece (4,705 vessels in total, 620 under national flag) with 17.6% of the world total; Monaco (478 vessels, none under national flag), accounting for 2.1% of the total; Türkiye (1,548 vessels, 426 under national flag), 1.3%; Italy (651 vessels, 481 under national flag), 0.8%; and Cyprus (311 vessels, 134 under national flag), with 0.6% of the carrying capacity of the world’s fleet (UNCTAD 2021).

-114. With nearly one million (935,649) port calls in 2021, volume of maritime transport reached 96% of 2019 level in the Mediterranean countries.
+113. With nearly one million (935,649) port calls in 2021, volume of maritime transport reached 96% of 2019 level in the Mediterranean countries.
 Italy’s ports accounted for one quarter of the total port calls in 2021, Türkiye’s for one fifth, followed by Greece (16.4%), Spain (12.7%), Croatia (7.8%), France (6.8%) and Malta (3.2%).
 Share of passenger ships in total port calls in 2019 exceeded 75% in Croatia, Malta, Italy, Greece and Türkiye; cargo ship calls were predominant (accounting for 75% of the total or more) in Tunisia, Cyprus, Algeria, Slovenia and Israel.
-COVID-19 impact (measured by the number of port calls) was the lowest in Albania (-3% in 2020 compared to 2019), the highest in Montenegro (reduction of nearly 52%); in the countries with largest annual numbers of port calls, reduction was around 15% (UNCTAD, 2022a).
+COVID-19 impact (measured by the number of port calls) was the lowest in Albania (-3% in 2020 compared to 2019), the highest in Montenegro (reduction of nearly 52%); in the countries with largest annual numbers of port calls, reduction was around 15% (UNCTAD 2022a).

 26